Rock-Hyrax sitting on rock in the grass

 Unlike other browsing mammals, they do not use their incisor teeth to slice off leaves; they use their molar teeth at the rear of their mouth.

-Although the populations are stable, in some parts of its range, the Rock hyrax is hunted for its meat and skin.
+Although populations are stable, in some parts of its range, the rock hyrax is hunted for its meat and skin.
 Urban development and agriculture expansion are also contributing to the pressure on wildlife for survival.

 • Habitat

-Their habitats range from dry savanna to dense rain forest to cold Afro-alpine moorland.
+Their habitats range from dry savannah to dense rainforest to cold Afro-alpine moorland.
 They live along rock faces inhabiting rock crevices which they use to escape predators.

 • Fun Facts